kadak25/app-support-to-devops-incident-journey/weeks/week-04-memory-leak/incident-report.md

+# Week 04 – Memory Leak / OOM Kill Incident

 ## Investigation

 - Container was exiting unexpectedly after a short period.
-- Checked container status using `docker ps -a` → Exited (137).
+- Checked container status using `docker ps -a` → container exited with code `137`.
-- Observed increasing memory usage via `docker stats`.
+- Observed continuously increasing memory usage via `docker stats`.
-- Inspected logs using `docker logs`.
+- Inspected logs using `docker logs mem-leak-container`.

 ---

 ## Root Cause

-The application continuously allocated memory in an infinite loop, causing a memory leak.
+The application was continuously allocating memory in an infinite loop, leading to a memory leak.

-Due to the memory limit (`-m 100m`), the container exceeded its limit and was killed by the system (OOM Kill, exit code 137).
+Due to the configured memory limit (`-m 100m`), the container exceeded its limit and was terminated by the system (OOM Kill, exit code 137).

 ---